nickyaremovich/rockPaperScissors/README.md

 # rockPaperScissors
-building rock paper scissors using javascript
+building rock paper scissors using javascript, focusing on the game's logic and updating the DOM